 Kingfisher Jewelry = Kingfisher feathers have a gorgeous turquoise blue color.
 They were used to decorate traditional Chinese jewelry up until the 1930’s when the kingfisher neared extinction.
 The feathers were glued inside recessed partitions in the jewelry.
 This technique was called tian-tsui .
 From far away these jewelry pieces look like turquoise enamel but upon close inspection you can see they are actually pieces of feathers.
 Sometimes you may see a piece of kingfisher jewelry with just a tiny bit of feathers left due to the delicacy of the feathers.

 Peking glass = There is a bit of misinformation online and in the collectors circles about “Peking Glass”.
 There are two types of glass and beads that might correctly be called Peking Glass.
 The first are beads that were made in Peking that were finely crafted to resemble semi-precious stones (jade, rose quartz, amethyst, sapphire, coral etc.), that were used in Mandarin Chinese Court Necklaces.
-The glass beads used in court necklaces could be smooth or carved.
+The glass beads used in court necklaces could be smooth or carved and were round.
+You could also have drop shapes used on the end dangles or a centerpiece bead could be a large flattened oval shape.
 Cobalt or blue glass appears to have been a favorite for carved beads.
 The second are beads created by carving through outside layers of glass to allow another color of glass to show through.
 Sometimes the beads were carved from only one color of glass.
 These beads were decorated with flowers, fish and other designs.
 These are still being replicated today and can be purchased new.

 I have two Pinterest research boards that you may find interesting and helpful: